 Very important learning and socialization goes on between week 8 to 16.
 Because we only release kittens to to our Forever homes later than other catteries, they get to stay with mom longer AND spend time with dad longer (something most kittens do not get).
 During this time they are learning how to be a "proper" cat; in other words cat "etiquette" so they know how to get along with cats not in their immediate family better.
 They are handled daily and played with.
 We change out their toys to keep them mentally stimulated; adding new ones daily, and they are very happy kittens.

 All kittens are completely litter trained before they go home.
+Your cats litter regime is listed in your health record.

 As you wait for your kitten to come home, we keep you updated on the progress of your kitten.
 You may set up live audiovisual visits with your kitten once your choose it or visits to choose your kitten.
 We appreciate your patience in not taking the kittens too early, but we understand you do not want to miss out on any of their babyhood.